lumeland/lume.land/plugins/expires.md

 ## Description

-It's a middleware to include the `Expires` header in the response for better caching.
+Middleware to set the `Expires` header in the response for better caching.

 ## Installation